 Our overall musical agenda revolves around the influences into & out of 1980s New Wave.
 Think: The Who & The Kinks and a touch of Rockabilly through to the Undertones & Vapors by way of T Rex & Slade into the Kaiser Chiefs, Green Day and the Fratellis and you get the picture.

-Mike & Griff’s Rock background, allied with the modern Indie input from Steve, the discerning Punk sensibilities of Tim and the eclectic tastes of Matt ensure that every number is a well-known hit.
+Mike & Griff’s Rock background, allied with the modern Indie input from Steve and the eclectic tastes of Matt ensure that every number is a well-known hit.
 Nothing hardcore here.
 It’s loud, energetic and anthemic with the occasional surprise twist on a classic.

 The band have played some very successful gigs over the years, and as a result they have obtained a strong local following who believe 'The Painkillers' have filled a gap in the live music scene with a choice and style of material not currently covered by any other band.